Rello/audioplayer/README.md

 - de, de_DE, ru, zh_TW

 ##Changelog
+1.1.0 (in progress)
+- new navigation sidebar: dynamic lists for Artists, Genres, Years (more to come)
+- redesign of backend table structures
+- proper handling of artists, album artists, ...
+- RU localization

 1.0.3
 - fix: Genre not always shown #35
 - fix: Album not rearranged on navigation show/hide #36